 - 3 tbsp (45 mL) sherry vinegar (balsamic or red wine vinegar if sherry vinegar not available)

 At camp pour hot water over dehydrated onions until just covered and let sit for 15 minutes or until reconstituted.
 Meanwhile, cook lentils until just tender.
 Season to taste with salt and pepper.
 Set aside.
 Heat 1 tbsp (15 mL) olive oil in a medium sauté pan.
 Add the reconstituted onions, carrots and parsnip to cook over medium heat for 5 to 7 minutes, stirring often.
-Add the garlic and cook for 2 more minutes.
-In a separate bowl, whisk together the ¼ cup (60 mL) extra virgin olive oil with mustard, vinegar, salt and pepper.
+Add the garlic and turmeric and cook for 2 more minutes.
+In a separate bowl, whisk together the ¼ cup (60 mL) extra virgin olive oil with vinegar, salt and pepper.
 Add the lentils, vegetable mixture and parsley and stir well.
 Re-taste for seasoning and adjust if necessary.
-Delicious cold for lunch the next day!
 Serves 4.

 Coconut Curry Chickpea Chili